m4kman/portfolio/README.md

-# Portfolio - Work in Progress
+# Portfolio (v1)
+My first professional portfolio.
+This is a work in progress, soon to finish.
+Finalizing a few other things to complete the portfolio.